Skip to main content

 Official Texas Requirements

-"Texas does not require a state-level general contractor license or surety bond.
-The Texas Department of Licensing and Regulation licenses certain specialty trades (HVAC, electrical) with insurance requirements.
-Individual municipalities may require contractor registration and bonding under their local ordinances."
+"Texas does not require a state-level general contractor license or license bond.
+The Texas Department of Licensing and Regulation licenses certain specialty trades (HVAC, electrical) and the State Board of Plumbing Examiners (under TDLR) licenses plumbers, all with liability insurance requirements rather than bonds.
+On public work, however, Government Code Chapter 2253 requires the prime contractor to furnish a performance bond (contracts over $100,000) and a payment bond (over $25,000).
+Individual municipalities separately require contractor registration and bonding under local ordinances."

 How Texas Splits State Insurance From Municipal Bonding